 Not just that, if every cupboard and storage space is overloaded with your junk, you may create the impression that storage is an issue with your house.
-So do yourself a favour and contemplate spending a few dollars on some short term self storage.
+So do yourself a favour and contemplate spending a few dollars on a some short term self storage in Melbourne.

 3. Highlight the selling points

 The basics of your house may have some downsides, but at the very least you need to be highlighting the really good things about living where you live.

 So if you have great lounge room windows that really let in that afternoon light and warmth, consider removing the huge drapes that hide them away.
 If the whopping great counter tops in your kitchen are going to excite a particular buyer, make sure they’re not cluttered with appliances and junk that might find a better place for the time being in storage.